Many More Maps

 There is a good chance that this post contains affiliate links.
 If you make a purchase through them, I may receive a small commission at no extra cost to you!
 As an Amazon Associate, I earn from qualifying purchases.
 As ever, all opinions are my own.

 It’s no secret that Cambridge is one of the dreamiest places to visit in the UK.
-From punting along the River Cam, to exploring Cambridge University’s many sprawling colleges, to getting your knowledge fix in the Fitzwilliam Museum, there are a million reasons why Cambridge is one of the most popular day trip destinations from London.
+From punting along the River Cam, to exploring Cambridge University’s many sprawling colleges, to getting your knowledge fix in the Fitzwilliam Museum, there are so many interesting things to do.

 Luckily, Cambridge is also a fairly small city, so it’s definitely possible to see the highlights in a day.